Glossary of Spells

 Work temporary physical transformations upon a living creature.
 Subtle alterations and manipulations are easiest; the greater the change, the more difficult the working.
 Total transformation is especially taxing and difficult - even more so if the subject is unwilling.

-Spells of Conjuring
+Spells of Exchange

 Heal a wound; lift fatigue and weakness; purge a poison; cure an illness; break a curse.